Photokina 2012 : Interview de Pentax Ricoh by clover

 C'est pourtant facile, il suffit de ne pas venir sur le forum ou de ne pas cliquer sur les fils que tu n'as pas envie de lire.

-en informatique, forum (sens provenant du latin et de l'anglais) est un espace virtuel qui permet de discuter librement sur plusieurs sujets divers ;
+Un forum, c'est fait pour discuter.en informatique, forum (sens provenant du latin et de l'anglais) est un espace virtuel qui permet de discuter librement sur plusieurs sujets divers ;

 Et là, c'est la partie la plus drôle.
-Le gars qui donne un conseil mais qui ne le mets pas lui-même en pratique.
-Rolling Eyes (quand tu écris ça, j'imagine que tu n'es pas en même temps dehors à faire des photos)...
+Le gars qui donne un conseil mais qui ne le mets pas lui-même en pratique. (quand tu écris ça, j'imagine que tu n'es pas en même temps dehors à faire des photos)...

 On se demande qui a besoin de soigner ses aigreurs...